Rumie/productSpecs/Rumie-Connect.md

 Product Specification Sheet: Rumie-Learn
 =================================================================

-Created by Manav Chugh on Jul 23, 2020 The Rumie Initiative
+Created by Manav Chugh on Aug 05, 2020 The Rumie Initiative

-Created by Manav Chugh on Aug 05, 2020

 This document will provide you with details on the Rumie-Connect, specifications and parameters associated with the operation of the platform.